 Dry rot is the most serious form of fungus decay in a building; it spreads onto and destroys much of the timber.
 Conversely, wet rot fungus occurs more frequently, but is less serious.
 Decay is usually confined to where the timber becomes and stays wet.

-It is vitally important to get a dry rot specialist to inspect the damage as soon as possible to correctly identify the source and type of fungus; they can also complile a plan to treat the affected area.
+It is vitally important to get a dry rot specialist to inspect the damage as soon as possible to correctly identify the source and type of fungus.
+They can also compile a plan to treat the affected area.
+Often recommended treatment needed is to replace floorboards and the joists, depending on severity of damage caused.

 How does dry rot affect the sale of a property?